FastComments/fastcomments-docs/src/content/guides/moderation/items/filters.md

 By default, the moderation page shows all comments, but we can filter comments in many ways:

-- By Comments Needing Review
+- Needing Review
-- By Comments Needing Approval
+- Needing Approval
+- Flagged as Spam
-- By Comments Flagged as Spam
+- Flagged as Not Spam
+- Flagged
-- By Comments Already Reviewed
+- Already Reviewed
-- By Comments Approved
+- Approved
+- From Banned Users

 ## Reviewed vs Approved